Dickcissel Night Flights | Home | Intro | Library | Publications

 Once the waterproofing is finished, the plate unit is ready to be mounted on top of, and within, a combination of plastic flowerpots.
 Kmart has a line of flowerpots (Martha Stewart series) that work well for this purpose, but other models, and even other types of containers will certainly work.
 The 20-cm (8 in) terra plastic flowerpot from Kmart (item # 40108, ~ $2 US) is turned upside down and a good pair of scissors or a small saw is used to cut the bottom out.
 The bottom of the pot already has drain holes in it so you can cut fairly easily from hole to hole.
 This leaves a small lip left which is important because you will now put a fairly thick line of silicon sealant (pine pitch or bubble gum are natural alternatives) all the way around this rim.
 When this step is completed, take the plate unit and carefully set it down on top of the newly cut opening in the flowerpot, making sure that the cable goes down first and that you don’t damage the integrity of plastic wrap.
 Once it is resting on the pot, make sure the plate is centered over the pot and that a good seal has been made.
 It is important that this seal between the pot and the plate be 100% so that when rain eventually falls on the plate, it will not drain into the power supply circuit mounted on the bottom of the plate.

-The final phase is to mount this latter plate and pot combination inside a larger pot.
-The 40-cm (16 in) terra pot at Kmart (item # 40116, ~$8 US) works well for this purpose.
+The final phase is to mount this latter plate and pot combination inside a larger pot, for example a large plastic flowerpot.
 If you have already connected the male XLR connector at the end of the microphone’s audio cable, then you will need to cut a 2 cm (~1 in) hole in the bottom of this pot.
 Otherwise, a hole just big enough for the cable can be cut and the XLR connector can be soldered on afterward.
 Either way, once the hole is cut, lower the previously constructed plate and pot combination down into the bigger pot making sure that the audio cable goes through the newly made hole.
 A few blobs of silicon glue or other similar sticky substance such as bubble gum can be stuck on to the bottom of the small flowerpot (its rim) in order to hold the plate and pot combination securely in place inside the large flowerpot.

 The microphone is nearly complete.
 An option now is to line the inside of the flowerpot with some sort of sound absorption material so pickup of reflected sound is minimized.
 Many department stores sell a foam with egg-cartoon-like bumps.
 Insert a 125 cm x 35 cm (3.7-ft. x 14-in.) piece of this foam around the inside of the large pot (40-cm) and trim it even with the top of the pot.
 Whatever is used should not be so thick as to impinge on the plate inside the pot.
 It also must hold up after repeated rains.
 The bed foam mentioned holds up well in water but typically breaks down significantly within a few years of exposure to sunlight.